Selena Gomez And The Weeknd Can’t Get Enough of Each Other!

 Despite these incidents, the two seem to really not care about how their exes reacted.
 Just about two weeks after the kissing incident was made public The Weeknd and Selena Gomez hung out with friends for a game night together.
 They had French Montana and Jaden Smith with them, and reports tell us that the two “looked smitten,” they even walked out of the venue holding hands!

 This is not the only celebrity get-together both are recently spotted in.
 On February, Selena and Tesfaye were seen attending Rihanna’s 2017 Grammy’s after-party in West Hollywood.
-The two arrived at the venue separately, but again left the venue together.
+The two arrived at the venue separately but again left the venue together.

 It is also around this time that their romance is taken a level up.
 Another article from E!
 Online reported that the two are apparently “falling for each other.”
 The Weeknd has confessed about how much she cares about Selena, which made the female singer “feel confident.”